nf-core/dualrnaseq/docs/parameters.md

 #### `--sjdbOverhang 100`

 Option to specify the length of the donor/acceptor sequence on each side of the junctions used in constructing the splice junctions database.
 By default the option is set to `100`.
-However, we recommend to set a value depending on the read length: read/mate length - 1.
+However, we recommend setting a value depending on the read length: read/mate length - 1.

 ### STAR for HTSeq